tiesjan/django-convenient-formsets/README.md

 ## Internals
-Form deletion is handled in either of the following ways:
+**Form deletion** is handled in either of the following ways:
-1. If a form includes a `DELETE` field, the field's value is updated and the form will be hidden by applying the `hidden` HTML attribute.
+1. If a form includes a `DELETE` field, the field's value is updated and the form will be hidden by applying the "hidden" HTML attribute.
 The deletion will then be handled server side.
 2. If the form _does not_ include a `DELETE` field, the form is removed from the DOM altogether and will not be submitted to the server.

-Form ordering is handled by moving visible forms above the previous (up) and below the next (down) for visual feedback, and by swapping the values of their `ORDER` fields for the server side.
+**Form ordering** is handled by moving visible forms above the previous (up) and below the next (down) for visual feedback, and by swapping the values of their `ORDER` fields for the server side.
 This means that the original values are kept, even when in-between forms are deleted.
 New forms will see the initial value for their `ORDER` field set to the last visible form's `ORDER` field value + 1, as they're added to the bottom of all forms.

 ## License